 - Plan the table setting.
 Iron tablecloths or napkins and clean crystal, if necessary.
 Purchase any seasonal decor if needed.

-One Week in advance
+One Week in Advance

 - Do the grocery shopping for pantry items and any non-perishables.